Critical Backcountry Updates: Including Trail Closures and Restrictions

 Drinking Water in the Cross-Canyon Corridor

 Grand Canyon's water supply comes from Roaring Springs, a natural spring located approximately 3,500 feet below the North Rim.
-Water is delivered via an aging pipeline that suffers multiple breaks a year.
-When the pipeline breaks, water stops flowing to the North and South Rims and sites along the way.
-Although large storage tanks provide ample water to rim locations, while the pipeline is being repaired water may or may not be available below the rim in the cross-canyon Corridor.
+Water is delivered via an aging waterline that suffers multiple breaks a year.
+When the waterline breaks, water stops flowing to the North and South Rims and sites along the way.
+Although large storage tanks provide ample water to rim locations, while the waterline is being repaired water may or may not be available below the rim in the cross-canyon Corridor.

 When hiking below the rim a method to treat water must ALWAYS be part of your hiking gear.
 Information on how to treat water at www.nps.gov/grca/planyourvisit/safe-water.htm

-The list below shows if water is on or off
+The list below shows the locations where pre-treated, drinking water is available

-(IF THE PIPELINE IS UNDERGOING REPAIRS WATER MAY BE OFF TEMPORARILY)
+(IF THE WATERLINE IS UNDERGOING REPAIRS WATER MAY BE OFF TEMPORARILY)

 • Roaring Springs Day Use Area is CLOSED and has no water